jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 # Microfrontend lifecycle

-When we are working with components that are integrated to work together, the lifecycle is very important.
-When I talk about lifecycle I mean the different phases through which a Microfrontend passes, from the Microfrontend is requested to the Microfrontend Registry Server to the Microfrontend is completely instatiated and running within the application.
+When we are working with components that are integrated within an application to work together, managing the "lifecycle" is very important.
+When I talk about "lifecycle" I mean the different phases through which a Microfrontend passes, from the Microfrontend is requested to the Microfrontend Registry Server to the Microfrontend is completely instatiated and running within the application.

 I'm not going to set an standard lifecyle because I think this has to be customized depending on the company but I think at least two phases are necessary: loaded and ready.
 This phases are notified to the main application (and the rest component connected to the event bus) by events.

-#### Microfrontend loaded
+#### Loaded event

-When a Microfrontend is requested to the Microfrontend Registry by an http call, the main file of the Microfrontend is delivered to the application.
+When a Microfrontend is requested to the Microfrontend Registry, the main file of the Microfrontend is delivered to the application.
 In this moment,

 - the Microfrontend main file (usually a Javascript file) is loaded within the main application,
 - an id is assigned by the Microfrontend Loader Component in order to identify a unique instance of the Microfrontend